CodePushGo/website/src/content/blog/en/capacitor-comprehensive-guide.md

 ## Is there enterprise-specific support available?

-Yes, Capgo offers [Enterprise support and features](https://capgo.app/) for Capacitor, including dedicated support, native plugins for live update and authentication, and more.
+Yes, CodePushGo offers [Enterprise support and features](https://capgo.app/) for Capacitor, including dedicated support, native plugins for live update and authentication, and more.

 ## How do I get started with Capacitor?